 THE SITUATION OF LYMPHATIC FILARIASIS IN THE MUNICIPALITY OF PAULISTA, PERNAMBUCO, BRAZIL

-The manuscript submission must be accompanied by a letter signed by all authors stating the full name and email address, confirming that the material has not been published or is under consideration for publication elsewhere, and agreeing to transfer copyright in all media and formats for Journal of Tropical Pathology.
-The authors will not be paid for published articles.
-They are solely responsible for the content of those articles, even if the Editor holds the right to adjust them to the norms of the journal.
+The manuscript submission must be accompanied by a letter signed by all authors stating their full name and email address, confirming that the manuscript or part of it has not been published or is under consideration for publication elsewhere, and agreeing to transfer copyright in all media and formats for Journal of Tropical Pathology.